Local heat current flow in ballistic phonon transport of graphene nanoribbons: Conclusions

 \section{Conclusions}

-We studied local heat current and temperature distribution in the graphene nanoribbon using the nonequilibrium Green's function method.
+We studied local heat current and temperature distribution in the graphene nanoribbon using the non-equilibrium Green's function method.
 Inspired by the studies conducted in ballistic bulk systems, we extend the study to nanoscale graphene ribbons where wave property of phonons becomes important.
 We have recovered heat vortex and inverse temperature response in atomic structures, and confirmed that the boundary scattering is indeed critical in the formation of heat current vortex, whose pattern is controlled by the ratio of geometric parameters.
-In contrast to the results in bulk system, localized whirlpool could appear at the corners even in a long ribbon.
+In contrast to the results in the bulk system, localized whirlpool could appear at the corners even in a long ribbon.
 For further study, we expect that heat vortices can be tuned by tailoring the border geometries.
 We furthermore apply our method to study Stone-Wales and $\mathrm{SiC_4}$ defects in the ribbon.
 In both cases, phonon transmission is reduced due to scattering by deformed bonds.
 We observe heat vortices for injection of phonons at certain frequency, while these patterns disappear after including contributions from all the phonon modes.
+Meanwhile, we have recovered the feature of residual-resistivity dipole in the ribbon with defects.
+These results further extend the analogy with local electrochemical potential in electron transport.